Benteng program: Execution

 The Benteng program was executed in several steps, with significant changes in each step in terms of economic opportunities and access.
 Its main program covered imports, as the required funds were the least.
 Further, the role of Dutch companies were seen to be most significant in this area, especially through large trading companies.

 The program started by earmarking the importation of certain goods to pribumi businesses.
 Requirements for obtaining general import licenses were then changed.
 In 1950 it was decreed importing trading companies have to have at least 70% of its shares owned by native Indonesians.
 In May and June 1953, increasing this percentage was considered in debate, which brought up allegations of discrimination against the Tionghoa, resulting in the dissolution of Wilopo's Cabinet.

-The program was reviewed in September 1955 by the Burnahuddin Harahap Cabinet and Secretary of Finance Sumitro Djojohadikusumo.
+The program was reviewed in September 1955 by the Burhanuddin Harahap Cabinet and Secretary of Finance Sumitro Djojohadikusumo.
 Its ethnic-based requirements were scrapped and replaced by downpayment requirements.

 The formation of the Karya Cabinet led by Djuanda Kartawidjaja in March and April 1957 signaled the transition to a directed economy under the auspices of Guided Democracy; Benteng program was then officially stopped.